mzazon/awesome-cloud-projects/aws/business-process-automation-stepfunctions/business-process-automation-stepfunctions.md

        --notification-endpoint user@example.com

    echo "✅ Created SNS topic: ${SNS_TOPIC_ARN}"
+   echo "⚠️  Please confirm your email subscription to receive notifications"
    ```

    The SNS topic is now configured to handle both human approval notifications and process completion alerts.
 This notification infrastructure enables our Step Functions workflow to communicate with human stakeholders during approval gates and notify business users of process outcomes.
 The email subscription demonstrates the human approval pattern, while the topic ARN enables direct integration with Step Functions for automated notification delivery.